tatendakutadza/tatendakutadza/README.md

 ###

-<p align="left">My name is Tatenda Julius Kutadza and I'm a IT professional, from Zimbabwe.
+My name is Tatenda Kutadza, an IT professional from Zimbabwe.
-My main interests are programming, networking and AI and machine learning.
-My programming language of preference is Python but I'm also familiar with Java, C, C# and a couple of web development languages (HTML, CSS, JavaScript) </p>
+My main interests are Programming, Networking and AI and Machine learning.
+My favorite programming language to work with is Python, but I'm also familiar with Java, C, C# and a couple of web development languages (HTML, CSS, JavaScript)

 <h2 align="left">About me</h2>

 ###

-<p align="left">✨ Creating bugs since 2015<br>📚 I'm currently learning about Data Analytics
+✨ Creating bugs since 2015
-<br>🎲 Fun fact: I draw and play the guitar in my free time</p>
+📚 I'm currently learning about Data Analytics
-🎯 Goals:
+🎲 Fun fact: I draw and play the guitar in my free time 🎯 Goals:
 	 1. Build an AI Program
 	 2. Get better at Data Analysis